britton-jb/belial/README.md

 Add a default mapping for utc datetime?

 ### For other contributors/future

+Add belial multiple context callbacks to allow compliant APIs with some compiler help.

 Do the JS includes for admin search the cool way that phx does?